mikan-laboratory/ghost-remix/README.md

 ```

 3. Use the ipv4 address to create an A record in your DNS provider, and the ipv6 address to create a AAAA record.
 Create a CNAME record for `www`.

+## RapidRead

+- Add `RapidRead` with [GoGemma](https://github.com/mikan-laboratory/go-gemma), a small Golang server with Redis we developed that leverages Google's Gemma 2B for quick summarization on minimal hardware.